PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/README.md

 To change the world, we must first be able to measure it.
 Measuring and quantifying what matters is a crucial component of evaluating progress.
 In September 2015, all countries agreed to adopt specific goals as targets or indicators for global development.
 Collectively, these goals are known as the United Nations Sustainable Development Goals (SDGs).

-The SGD Hub @ BUAs, hereafter the client, has approached you as an aspiring – data professional – to track and explore the global and country-level progress towards the Sustainable Development Goals:
+The SGD Hub@BUAs, hereafter the client, has approached you as an aspiring – data professional – to track and explore the global and country-level progress towards the Sustainable Development Goals:

 __1. Define a data-driven research question__